 She was off in the woods, alone, before a small fire, invoking the very things we’d accused her of consorting with, mating with.
-They’d make sacrifices of our livestock, and the unwanted ones born out of covenant, conceived in the darkness of disloyal, unholy lust.
-The hellish curse spread like a plague among us, to give the Other soldiers for his demonic army.
+They’d make sacrifices of our livestock, and burned the unwanted ones born out of covenant, conceived in the darkness of disloyal, unholy lust.
+Their hellish curse spread like a plague among us, to give The Reaver soldiers for his demonic army.

 We’d done all we could to burn her, purge her, cleanse her, and turn her to the Protector.

 I alone saw her sacrificial fire, saw her arms raised with a writhing form in her hands, saw her skin shining, sweaty in the firelight.
 Dancing as she summoned, her eyes closed, her chanting lips fervently pleading with vile promises of servitude.

 I couldn’t turn away.

 She fell to her knees, and put her arms into the flames up to her elbows.

 The fire flared like a meteor striking the sun.
 Flames puffed and roiled over her bowed head, consuming what she had but moments ago placed inside of it.

-One by one, the skins of our enemies dropped like sacks of muddy sand, the layers beneath exposed to the damage they inflicted in ways they’d not anticipated.
+One by one, the skins of our enemies sloughed off, and dropped like sacks of muddy sand.

-Their flayed forms issued terrified screams, and the remnants of our forces laid into them with renewed fervor, butchering them before they collapsed.
+The screams were blood-curdling, and the remnants of our forces laid into the meat of them with renewed fervor, butchering them as they collapsed.
 They offered no more resistance than spring lambs.